chaos-polymtl/lethe/doc/source/examples/unresolved-cfd-dem/gas-solid-spouted-cylinder-bed/gas-solid-spouted-cylinder-bed.rst

 CFD-DEM Parameter File
 -----------------------

 The CFD-DEM simulation is carried out using the packed bed previously generated.
 Here we will focus on the modified section as well.
-We recommend visiting `CFD-DEM parameters <../../../parameters/unresolved-cfd-dem/unresolved-cfd-dem.html>`_ for a detailed description.
+We recommend visiting `Unresolved CFD-DEM Parameters Guide <../../../parameters/unresolved-cfd-dem/unresolved-cfd-dem.html>`_ for a detailed description.

 Simulation Control
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~